cctechwiz/blog-cctechwiz-com/content/posts/hello-world.md

 [LinkedIn](https://www.linkedin.com/in/cctechwiz/) is where you can follow my professional journey and accomplishments, although I pretty much only used LinkedIn as an over-engineered CV.

+[GitHub](https://github.com/cctechwiz) is where you can find my code project and things I'm playing with.
+All code there comes with an as-is guarantee and I try to license it as permissive as I can.

 ## See You Soon!